THE DOVER WAR MEMORIAL PROJECT

 with thanks to E Ellis

-The cross is a George V silver cross, and is a replica of that at the entrance to the Memorial Chamber at the Canadian Parliament, which is dedicated to the memory of those who died in the service of Canada..
-The silver cross was created on 1 December 1919, and is a medal presented to mothers and widows.
+The cross is a George V silver cross and is a replica of that at the entrance to the Memorial Chamber at the Canadian Parliament which is dedicated to the memory of those who died in the service of Canada.
+The silver cross was created on 1 December 1919 and is a medal presented to mothers and widows.
 58,500 George V silver crosses were issued.
-The soldier's name is inscribed thereon, and the recipient is permitted to wear the cross at any time. (thanks to a Canadian reader for this information)
+The soldier's name is inscribed thereon and the recipient is permitted to wear the cross at any time (thanks to a Canadian reader for this information)

 iI only know he passed away, and never said goodbye, in memoriam James Clift, courtesy Dover ExpressClift, J.

-James Edward Clift was a Fireman, on the S.S.
-"Achille Adam" (London), a Merchant Navy man.
-The vessel was attacked by an enemy submarine, and he died from exposure on 24 March 1917, when he was 30.
+James Edward Clift was a Fireman on the SS "Achille Adam" (London) a Merchant Navy man.
+The vessel was attacked by an enemy submarine and he died from exposure on 24 March 1917, when he was 30.
 He is commemorated on the Tower Hill Memorial, London

 (article)